statelyai/xstate/examples/mongodb-persisted-state/README.md

 If one doesn't already exist, like in the case of a first run, we create the state file in the database.
 This is particularly useful for working through long-running stateful flows, or flows where the underlying compute is not promised to be consistent.

+> [!IMPORTANT]
+>
-**NOTE**: this example is intended to be used as a starting point.
+> This example is intended to be used as a starting point.
 It is not production-ready.
-For example, when connecting to the MongoDB client, all strings should be uri encoded when authenticating to MongoDB.
+For example, when connecting to the MongoDB client, all strings should be URI-encoded when authenticating to MongoDB.
 Check out [MongoDB's Node driver docs](https://www.mongodb.com/docs/drivers/node/current/fundamentals/authentication/mechanisms/) for more details.

 ## Prerequisites